 Dooring is one of the leading causes of bicycle accidents and is affecting scooters, as well.
 When drivers and passengers in parked cars do not look before opening their doors from the driver’s side, the sudden door opening can catch scooter riders by surprise and cause them to run into the door if they are not able to stop or swerve in time.
 Dooring can result in serious injuries, as most dooring accidents involve the scooter rider flying off their scooter and planting face-first into the ground.

 Have You Been Injured in a Scooter Accident?

 Hopefully none of the above scenarios sound familiar to you, but if you have been injured in a scooter accident in Santa Rosa or San Francisco as either the scooter rider or as a pedestrian, contact a local personal injury attorney immediately to learn about your rights and options for compensation.
-The attorneys at Willoughby Brod have helped numerous scooter victims identify the cause of their scooter accident and hold the person who caused their injury accountable.
+The attorneys at Brod Law Firm have helped numerous scooter victims identify the cause of their scooter accident and hold the person who caused their injury accountable.
 Contact us online or at (800) 427-7020 for your free case evaluation today.

 (image courtesy of Nathan Dumlao)